metabarcoding/obitools4-doc/content/docs/principles/_index.md

 # General operating principles for {{% obitools %}}

+{{% obitools %}} are not a metabarcoding data analysis pipeline, but a set of tools for developing customized analysis, while avoiding the black-box effect of a ready-to-use pipeline.
+A particular effort in the development of {{% obitools4 %}} has been to use data formats that can be easily interfaced with other software.

-{{% obitools %}} are a set of UNIX commands that are used from a command line interface, also named a terminal, to perform various tasks on DNA sequences files.
-A UNIX command can be considered as a black box that takes a set of inputs and produces a set of outputs.
+{{% obitools %}} corresponds to a set of UNIX commands that are used from a command line interface, also named a terminal, to perform various tasks on DNA sequence files.
+A UNIX command can be considered as a process that takes a set of inputs and produces a set of outputs.

 {{< mermaid class="workflow" >}}
 graph LR